brenodega28/django-djavue/README.md

 ]
 ```

+## Quickstart

-2. Create a .vue file inside your templates folder.
+1. Create a .vue file inside your templates folder.

-3. Write a view that loads the template
+2. Write a view that loads the template

 ```python
 from djavue import get_vue_template